my1396/Econ-Study/_posts/2024-02-28-Financial-data.md

-Two industry classification systems that are widely used in equity analysis are
+Industry classification systems that are widely used in equity analysis

 - the **Global Industry Classification System (GICS)** sponsored by Standard & Poor’s and MSCI Barra